 - Moderator: Dr. Elliot Brown (Neuroscientist, Scientific Advisor and Mental Health Advocate at Charité Hospital & Health Care)

-Here is a recording of the webinar which is available at anytime online:
+Here is a recording of the online seminar which is available at anytime online:

 From Dr. Desiree Dickerson